jason-sayeed/train-booking-api/README.md

 The Train Booking API is a backend application designed to manage train bookings, including user authentication, train search, and booking features.
 This project is built with Node.js, Express, MongoDB, and Mongoose.
-It includes thorough testing to ensure reliability and is implemented using TypeScript for type safety and better developer experience.
+It includes thorough testing to ensure reliability, with Continuous Integration (CI) implemented to run tests and linting on every change.
+The project is implemented using TypeScript for type safety and a better developer experience.

 ---